migration analysis

 • Dataset on 3D flight paths on white storks including detailed measurements of movement patterns (IMU & ACC)

-• Dataset on airflow and habitat along the flight paths for different time points, and
+• Dataset on airflow and habitat along the flight paths for different time points

 Project Facts

-Main hosting site: Max Planck Institute of Animal Behavior (Germany), the Ph.D. will be awarded by University of Konstanz (Germany)
+The Ph.D. will be awarded by University of Konstanz (DE).